 - ISD will accept a maximum of 9 credits to be double-counted between the undergraduate and graduate degrees, even if the credit for specific courses to be double-counted adds to more than 9 credit hours.
 However, the balance of the credit remaining after 9 hours are double-counted cannot be counted toward any other Master of Engineering requirement.
 For example, if a student wishes to double-count 3 courses with a total of 10 credits, only 9 of those credits will be applied towards the students MEng degree.
 The one remaining credit cannot count toward the MEng degree.

 - This is a sequential program, and no deferment is allowed.
-ISD JI-SUGS students must enroll in the UM College of Engineering immediately upon completion of their undergraduate degree.
+ISD JI SJTU SUGS students must enroll in the UM College of Engineering immediately upon completion of their undergraduate degree.

-- JI-SUGS students must enroll in UM College of Engineering for a minimum of 21 credit hours of relevant coursework (at least 9 credits per term), paying full-time College of Engineering tuition.
+- ISD JI SJTU SUGS students must enroll in UM College of Engineering for a minimum of 21 credit hours of relevant coursework (at least 9 credits per term), paying full-time College of Engineering tuition.